Character Assassination: Plot summary

 The race for mayor is hot with Bill Hollister close in the polls to Randall Crowne.
 The Spider-Tracer murders continue with Shocker and Boomerang walking in on another corpse.
 Spider-Man is chased by police and is shot in the right arm.
 Spider-Man hallucinates a fight with Menace in which he unmasks to reveal the face of Harry Osborn.
-On top of the Statue of Liberty Harry proposes to Lily who is not sure what to say.
+On top of the Statue of Liberty, Harry proposes to Lily, who is not sure what to say.

-Meanwhile, Carlie's lab reverse engineers the Spider-Tracers to track the source.
+Meanwhile, Carlie Cooper's lab reverse engineers the Spider-Tracers to track the source.
 Carlie arrives in Vin and Peter's apartment finding a bag of Spider-Tracers under Vin's bed.
 Horrified, she demands an explanation from Vin and his partner Cop hints that the entire NYPD is involved with the murders.

 Spider-Man attempts to stop Menace from attacking the Hollister Campaign supporters but Menace defeats the wounded Spider-Man leaving him to be captured by the police.
 Menace retreats to Harry Osborn's apartment "unmasking" to reveal the face of Lily Hollister.
 Harry walks in and looks in horror.

 Lily explains that she discovered notes about the Goblin Serum and hideout through concerns that Harry returned to drugs.
 A new type of Goblin Serum made contact with Lily's skin mutating her into Menace.
 She states that she attacked the Hollister campaign to make others sympathize with Bill Hollister and help him become elected.
 Lily also says that she accepts Harry's marriage proposal and leaves Harry who is flabbergasted by this turn of events.

 On election day Harry picks up a vial of the Goblin Serum and picks up a Goblin Gun behind the original Glider.